seleneledain/forest_drought_forecasting/README.md

     ├── add_bands.py                        > Add additional features to the data cube (either computed or using add_static_data.py)
     ├── bands_info.py                       > Contains paths and descriptions of local static data to add.
 ├── modelling                               > Folder for modelling forest drought impacts.
     ├── REAMDE.md                           > Contains instructions on how to launch model training and testing.
 ```

+## Requirements

+1. In the root directory containing the challenges, run `conda env create -f environment.yaml` to create the environment (named minicuber by default).
+2. Run `conda activate minicuber` to activate the environment.

 ## 0. Scene Sampling

 The first step is to identify locations around Switzerland.
 In particular, we collect the center coordinates of scenes of 2.56km x 2.56 km that will then be called during Data Downloading.